EventOrganisingApp/SetapWeek4/ScenarioCUserStories.md

 - "I should be able to have my money back immediately if I accidentally overpay"
 - Users prefer direct debit to account rather than a credit system

+### up2113252
+-"I want to be able to see the history of people who have paid and how much each person has paid in total."
+-Users will have access to a comprehensive payment history, allowing them to view a record of who has paid and the total amount each person has contributed over time.
+This feature ensures transparency and helps users keep track of shared expenses efficiently.